Islandora/documentation/sync/README.md

 ## Introduction

-Event driven Apache Camel based middleware that synchronizes a Fedora 4 JCR with a Drupal CMS.
+Event driven middleware based on Apache Camel that synchronizes a Fedora 4 JCR with a Drupal CMS.

+## Requirements

+* Java 7
+* Maven 3

+## Compilation

+`mvn install`

+## Deployment

+After successful compilation, copy the resulting jar from the target directory to the deploy directory of your karaf installation.
+If you are actively developing, it is advised to install through maven via `osgi:install -s mvn:org.islandora/islandora-sync/VERSION` in the karaf shell.
+Be sure to put in the appropriate version number from the pom file.
+Afterwards, you can have karaf automatically redeploy anytime you successfully run `mvn install` by issuing the following karaf command: `dev:watch --dev:watch mvn:org.islandora/islandora-sync/VERSION`.

 ## Maintainers/Sponsors